Club constitution

 1. The Club shall prepare a balance sheet showing the financial position of the Club on 31st October for the preceding year with an income and expenditure account for the past 12 months ending on that date for presentation at the Annual General Meeting.

-• (i) The Club shall be a non-profit making organization.
+• (a) The Club shall be a non-profit making organization.
 In the event of the Club closing, all attempts will be made to offer the equipment belonging to the Club at that time to other Clubs or for it to be divided between any members wishing to re-form their own club but only when such a club is formed before the equipment is re-distributed.

-• (ii) Any money left in the Club account will also be divided equally between any clubs formed from the existing membership or divided between charities nominated by members of the Club within the last year.
+• (b) Any money left in the Club account will also be divided equally between any clubs formed from the existing membership or divided between charities nominated by members of the Club within the last year.

 Voting and Quorum